The Return of Doctor Mysterio: Casting

 Capaldi stars as the Twelfth Doctor.
 The episode is the first to feature Matt Lucas's Nardole as the Doctor's primary "companion".
-Lucas previously appeared as the character in a minor role in, "The Husbands of River Song".
-Nardole was initially planned to be a one-off character though after Lucas stated he was interesting in returning to the role Moffat wrote him into the episode as well as the following series.
+Lucas previously appeared as the character in a minor role in "The Husbands of River Song".
+Nardole was initially planned to be a one-off character, though after Lucas stated he was interested in returning to the role, Moffat wrote him into the episode as well as the following series.
 Justin Chatwin and Charity Wakefield guest star as Grant Gordon / The Ghost and Lucy Fletcher, respectively.
 Wakefield, being British, found it difficult to perform while doing an American accent.

 Release

 "The Return of Doctor Mysterio" was first broadcast in 2016 on Christmas Day on BBC One.
 In the United States and Canada the special was broadcast by BBC America and SPACE, respectively.
 The following day ABC, Prime, and Yle TV2 aired it in Australia, New Zealand, and Finland.
 BBC First aired the episode in South Africa and the Middle East on 27 December.
 In France, France 4 aired the episode on 18 March 2017.

 The episode received cinema screenings in Australia and New Zealand on 26 December 2016, in Canada and Denmark on 26 and 28 December 2016, and in the United States on 27 and 29 December 2016.
 The screenings were accompanied by The Doctor: A New Kind of Hero, which featured Capaldi and Moffat discussing the Twelfth Doctor's character arc.